UAE, Israel working on double tax treaty to encourage investment

 "The Ministry of Finance is keen to expand its international relations network by signing double taxation avoidance agreements and agreements to protect and encourage investments," Khoori said.

-The UAE has around 100 double taxation agreements with most of its trade partners.
+The UAE has around 100 double taxation agreements covering most of its trade partners.

 "The first round of negotiations on an agreement to protect and encourage investment confirms the two countries' efforts to build investment partnerships in various fields," said Khoori.